 Limited Tort and Bus Accidents

 Forget Limited Tort Rules.
-The Bus Company Can Owe You Full Compensation for Your Pennsylvania Injury Claim
+The Bus Company Owes You Full Compensation for Your Pennsylvania Injury Claim

 Limited tort rules complicate nearly every traffic accident injury claim in Pennsylvania.
-You’ll find lots of lawyers who will refuse to take your case just because of the restrictions from the limited tort law.
+You’ll find lots of lawyers who will refuse to take your case just because of the restrictions of limited tort law.

 We want to tell you a secret: limited tort rules may not apply to your case at all.
 There are holes in the limited tort law, and we know all the exceptions.
-Here’s how you can be eligible for full compensation:
+Here’s how you may still be eligible for full compensation:

 - If you are riding in something other than a private passenger vehicle—for instance, if you are a bus passenger—and you get hurt due to the negligence of another driver, then limited tort rules don’t apply.
 You can demand 100% recovery from the other driver or his insurance company.